FidoTabby Alert LogoPetScreening LogoFidoTabby eTail Logo

 California “Shine the Light” Law

-California Civil Code Section § 1798.83 permits users of our Site that are California residents to request certain information regarding our disclosure of Personal Information to third parties for their direct marketing purposes.
+California Civil Code Section § 1798.83 permits users of our Site that are California residents to opt-out of our disclosure of Personal Information to third parties for their direct marketing purposes.
 To make such a request, California users may request further information by contacting us at privacy@petscreening.com or by writing to us at the address listed in the “How to Contact Us” section below.
+You must put the statement “Shine the Light Request” in the body of your correspondence.
+In your request, please attest to the fact that you are a California resident and provide a current California address for your response.
+This right is different than, and in addition to, CCPA rights, and must be requested separately.
+However, a request to opt-out of Selling and Sharing is broader and will limit our disclosing to third parties for their own direct marketing purposes without the need for making a separate Shine the Light request.
+We will not accept Shine the Light requests by telephone or by fax, and are not responsible for requests not labeled or sent properly, or that are incomplete.

 Changes to this Policy

 Our Policy may change from time to time.
-We will post any privacy policy changes on this page.
+We will post any privacy policy changes on this page and alert you of such changes in an appropriate manner.